Mountain Biking Trails Overview

 Natural Obstacles: Avoidable & unavoidable embedded rocks, some roots

-Technical Features: Sweeping corners, avoidable & unavoidable obstacles (15” & under height), loose rocks, approx. 400' vertical climbrich-text, responsive-table
+Technical Features: Sweeping corners, avoidable & unavoidable obstacles (15” & under height), loose rocks, approx. 400' vertical climb

 Rating: Beginner